Samikshyaranabhat/Portfolio/README.md

 # Portfolio
-Created a simple portfolio in Django using simple html and CSS.
+Created a simple about me page in Django using simple html and CSS.